ohadch/ohad-dev-blog/content/posts/scheduling-api-requests-with-prefect-part-1.md

 buy_groceries <- prepare_food <- prepare_table
 ```

+_Notice that the arrow does not indicate the direction of the execution over time.
+Instead, it indicates the dependency between the tasks.
+For example, `prepare_food` depends on `buy_groceries`, and `prepare_table` depends on `prepare_food`._

 That is a simple DAG.
 But it can be improved: while the food is being prepared,
 you can ask your significant other to prepare the table, so you can save some time by running these tasks in parallel.